 Single sign-on ("SSO") is a service that makes it easier for your employees to access the systems they need to do their jobs, without having to maintain separate usernames and passwords for each system.
 Your Security team will appreciate knowing that there are fewer passwords floating around, and that it's easier to control who has access to your Recurly data.

-Recurly's support for SSO uses SAML 2.0 to provide full support for authentication scenarios where employees login to your chosen "identity provider" (e.g. Okta), and from Okta they then access Recurly.
+Recurly's SSO currently works with two identity providers, Okta and Microsoft Azure.
+Your employees login to either of the supported identity providers, and from there they can then access Recurly.
 Once your employee is logged in, they get access to all of their Recurly sites (as they always have).
 Deep links to specific accounts, subscriptions, invoices or transactions still work because Recurly also supports an SSO login flow that originates at Recurly (known as "Service Provider initiated login").

 Contact Recurly Support to enable Single Sign-On

 This feature is available to Recurly customers subscribed to the Professional, Elite, or Enterprise plans.
 To get access to the feature, please contact Support.

 In order for SSO to work properly, there are some design assumptions that you need to understand.

-- There needs to be a one-to-one relationship between a user's account and their identity provider. i.e. [email protected] cannot use both Okta AND Google as their IdP for SSO.
+- There needs to be a one-to-one relationship between a user's account and their identity provider. i.e. [email protected] cannot use both Okta AND Microsoft Azure as their IdP for SSO.
 If your company has employees that need to use more than 1 SSO identity provider to access different sites in Recurly, those employees will need to have separate accounts in Recurly ... one for each identity provider.